Azure-Samples/service-fabric-mesh/templates/counter/readme.md

 The `storageAccountKey` parameter in the template is a secure string.
 It will not be displayed in the deployment status and `az mesh service show` commands.
 Ensure that it is correctly specified in the following command.

-The following command deploys a Linux application using the [counter.azurefilesvolume.linux.json template](https://sfmeshsamples.blob.core.windows.net/templates/counter/counter.azurefilesvolume.linux.json).
-To deploy a Windows application, use the [counter.azurefilesvolume.windows.json template](https://sfmeshsamples.blob.core.windows.net/templates/counter/counter.azurefilesvolume.windows.json).
+The following command deploys a Linux application using the [counter.azurefilesvolume.linux.json](https://sfmeshsamples.blob.core.windows.net/templates/counter/counter.azurefilesvolume.linux.json) template.
+To deploy a Windows application, use the [counter.azurefilesvolume.windows.json](https://sfmeshsamples.blob.core.windows.net/templates/counter/counter.azurefilesvolume.windows.json) template.
 Be aware that larger container images may take longer to deploy.

 ```azurecli-interactive
 az mesh deployment create --resource-group myResourceGroup --template-uri https://sfmeshsamples.blob.core.windows.net/templates/counter/counter.azurefilesvolume.linux.json  --parameters "{\"location\": {\"value\": \"eastus\"}, \"fileShareName\": {\"value\": \"<fileShareName>\"}, \"storageAccountName\": {\"value\": \"<storageAccountName>\"}, \"storageAccountKey\": {\"value\": \"<storageAccountKey>\"}}"
 ```

-In a few minutes, the command should return with `counterApp has been deployed successfully on counterAppNetwork with public ip address <IP Address>`
+In a few minutes, the command should successfully complete the deployment and the output should include the public IP address where to access the app.

 ## Open the application